 Ways to Manage the Lines

 So, how could you and your park posse enjoy the heavy swells of the wave pool while avoiding swelling crowds?
-The general strategy -- and this is true for visits to any water park or theme park -- is to zag when everybody else is zigging.
+The general strategy (and this is true for visits to any water park or theme park) is to zag when everybody else is zigging.
 That is, you don't want to visit the water park when gazillions of other people would also be visiting.
 Don't, for example, arrive at Soak City on a blisteringly hot Fourth of July and expect to sashay right up to one of the water slides.
 It's likely that there will be wall-to-wall people.
 Instead, consider the following suggestions:

 - Visit on weekdays, especially Mondays through Thursdays, instead of weekends when crowds are generally lighter.
 (Avoid holidays such as July 4 and Labor Day, however, regardless of the day of the week.)

 - Better still: Arrive early or later in the day at the water park on a weekday instead of a weekend day.